cschladetsch/Pyro/Bin/Readme.md

 # Output Binary Folder

-This is where executables are placed.
+This is where built executables and assemblies are placed.